filipkosecek/gdb-livepatch/README.md

 ### Executing a patch

-To carry out a patch, you have to be attached to the desired process and run `patch /path/to/your/patchlib`.
+To carry out a patch, you have to be attached to the target process and run `patch /path/to/your/patchlib`.
 We recommend to use the absolute path if the patch library is not in your standard search path.
 This will invoke the patching procedure with logging and tracking turned off.
 If you want